ShalokShalom/Lucid/README.md

 ### 3. More whitespace

 Compared to regular typefaces, monospaced fonts often exhibit uneven distribution of dark and light spaces.
-0xProto effectively mitigates this issue by employing unique letter shapes to maintain visual balance.
+Lucid effectively mitigates this issue by employing unique letter shapes to maintain visual balance.

 ![More whitespace](./images/whitespace.png)